Dr Ieva Eskyte

 Profile

-In January 2019 I joined School of Law as a Postdoctoral Research Fellow on the European Research Council (Advanced Grant) funded project 'Inclusive Public Space: Law, Universality and Difference in the Accessibility of Streets', working with principal investigator Professor Anna Lawson.
-Prior to this, I completed the Marie Curie Innovative Training Network funded PhD in the School of Sociology and Social Policy, University of Leeds.
-My doctoral research explored inequality and exclusion of disabled people as customers in the European single market and identified potential causes of market inaccessibility and opportunities for creating more effective customer policies.
-After completing my PhD I worked in different research roles at the Faculty of Education, Social Sciences and Law as well as Faculty of Medicine and Health.
+My initial academic training was in Social Work (BA and MA at Vytautas Magnus University, Lithuania), followed by a Marie Curie fellowship to undertake a PhD in Sociology and Social Policy (University of Leeds, UK).
+My doctoral thesis explored inequality and exclusion of disabled people as consumers in the European single market, identifying potential causes of market inaccessibility and opportunities for creating more effective consumer policies.
+After completing the PhD, I worked in various research roles at the Faculty of Social Sciences and Faculty of Medicine and Health.

 Research interests